Request for Proposals: Policy & Legal Support for CO Paid Family & Medical Leave Implementation Project

 Project Goals & Scope of Services

-9to5 Colorado is seeking the services of a policy and legal researcher and developer to support with the rules and regulations process facilitated by the Colorado Department of Labor and Employment (CDLE) for the paid family and medical leave program from July-December 2021.
+9to5 Colorado is seeking the services of a policy and legal researcher and developer to support with the rules and regulations process facilitated by the Colorado Department of Labor and Employment (CDLE) for the paid family and medical leave program starting in September of 2021.

 The award will be made to a knowledgeable individual or firm that has significant experience in worker justice legislative and enforcement work.